 Universal knives: Slicing, chopping, mincing, forming, flattening—our chef’s knives are indispensable all-rounders with many talents.
 No matter which knife you select, each one has their very own strength.
-The blades may be different, but they all share one trait – top performance.
+The different blades make the fine difference; however, they all convince through their performance.
 Guaranteed.
 Day after day.

-Extremely high quality: The chef’s knives of the Grand Maître line are made from a single piece of steel which is connected to the handle using solid rivets.
+Extremely high quality: The chef’s knives of the Grand Maître line are made from a single piece of steel, which is connected to the handle using solid rivets.
 They offer a blade that’s extra wide and straight.
-Combined with the handle, they create excellent leverage, and the necessary force is reduced to a minimum.
+Combined with the handle, they create excellent leverage, and the needed force is reduced to a minimum.

-Delicate master class: The Santoku knife is inspired by Far Eastern cuisine and is used there for preparing sushi and sashimi.
+Delicate master class: The Santoku knife is inspired by the Far East cuisine and is used there also for preparing sushi and sashimi.
 The specially formed blade allows for extremely fine and precise cuts.
 The dimples on the side create little air pockets during cutting, which prevent wet and extremely fine slices from sticking to the blade.
-The accuracy of the Asian chef’s knives make them ideal for meat and cheese, cucumbers and zucchinis.
+The accuracy of Asian chef’s knives—ideal for meat and cheese, cucumbers and zucchinis.

 Makers of the Original Swiss Army Knife | Established 1884